Online fundraising has become a key component of a nonprofit’s fundraising strategy.

 This why most nonprofits seek out help with their charitable solicitations registration to keep them on the right side of the law.

-If you prefer a quick, easy and affordable solution, then check out our online Fundraising Compliance Service.
-It allows our nonprofit customers to relax and focus on their missions while we handle all the details.
+If you prefer an easy and affordable solution, then check out our caring, expert partners at Charity Compliance Solutions (CCS).
+In alignment with our mission, they allow our nonprofit customers to relax and focus on their mission while CCS handles all the details.

 Cheers to your mission,